 Attending class is a basic necessity for student learning and intellectual growth at Macalester College.
 While implementation requires the professional judgment of faculty and staff, and assumes student responsibility in ensuring that their academic goals are not negatively impacted by their college-sponsored co-curricular activities, this policy specifies guidelines for addressing class attendance and absence issues.
-Questions about this policy should be directed to the Dean of Students or Director of Academic Programs.
+Questions about this policy should be directed to the Office of Student Affairs or Director of Academic Programs.

 I. Attendance in Classes